raoul2000/yii2-workflow/guide/about-workflows.md

 the status is : PostWorkflow/draft
 ```

-Hey wait ! what's that ? we set the *status* to 'draft', saved to post and now the value of our status attribute is *PostWorkflow/draft*.
+Hey wait ! what's that ? we set the `status` attribute to 'draft', saved the post and now the value of our `status` attribute is *PostWorkflow/draft*.
 All
 right, don't panic, this is just the way the *SimpleWorkflowBehavior* normalized the status id, from its short form (*draft*)
 to its absolute form (*PostWorkflow/draft*).
 We will describe this later in a chapter dedicated to the *WorkflowSource* component.
 For the moment just remember that these 2 forms of writting a status are equivalent.